FTX scrambles for funds as regulators take action

 U.S. lawmakers stepped up their calls for action, including new laws to govern the sector and a probe into what led to the FTX collapse.

+On Friday, a source close to Japan's SoftBank Group Corp 9984.T said the tech giant's vision fund investments in the U.S. and international operations of cryptocurrency exchange FTX were less than $100 million, which it would mark down to zero.

+The source said helping out FTX was the question for larger investors in FTX.
+SoftBank joins venture capital fund Sequoia Capital which wrote down a $150 million exposure to zero on Wednesday.

-With losses widening, more crypto lenders and platforms outlined surging volumes and steps to shield themselves.
+With losses mounting, more crypto lenders and platforms outlined surging volumes and steps to shield themselves.
 Crypto lender BlockFi said it was pausing client withdrawals until there was clarity on FTX.

 Broker Genesis Trading disclosed its derivatives business has approximately $175 million in locked funds on FTX.